-Click link to review the Region 20 ESC "Access General Curriculum (AGC)" Statewide Leadership Project which TEA supports. http://www.esc20.net/default.aspx?name=ci\se.agc.Home Special education, related services and supplementary aids and services based on peer reviewed research to the extent practicable means to the extent that research is possible and available.
-Services with the greatest body of research are not necessarily the service required for a child to receive FAPE.
+Special education, related services and supplementary aids and services based on peer reviewed research to the extent practicable means to the extent that research is possible and available.
 An IEP is not required to include specific instructional methodologies unless the IEP committee agrees it is necessary for the child to receive FAPE.
 The final decision must be made by the child's IEP team based on the individual needs of the child.
 If the IEP committee determines a qualified student with a disability requires related aids and services to participate in a regular education class or program (including accelerated classes) then the student must receive those related aids and services.
 Additional information on scientifically based research and response to intervention resources may be found on the Region 10 ESC Special Education website.

-- (5) An explanation of the extent, if any, to which the child will not participate with nondisabled children in the regular class and in the activities described in paragraph (a)(4) of this section; - (6) (i) A statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the child on State and districtwide assessments consistent with section 612(a)(16) of the Act; and - (ii) If the IEP Team determines that the child must take an alternate assessment instead of a particular regular State or districtwide assessment of student achievement, a statement of why- - (A) The child cannot participate in the regular assessment; and - (B) The particular alternate assessment selected is appropriate for the child; and - (7) The projected date for the beginning of the services and modifications described in paragraph (a)(4) of this section, and the anticipated frequency, location, and duration of those services and modifications.
+- (5) An explanation of the extent, if any, to which the child will not participate with nondisabled children in the regular class and in the activities described in paragraph (a)(4) of this - (6) (i) A statement of any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the child on State and districtwide assessments consistent with section 612(a)(16) of the Act; and - (ii) If the IEP Team determines that the child must take an alternate assessment instead of a particular regular State or districtwide assessment of student achievement, a statement of why- - (A) The child cannot participate in the regular assessment; and - (B) The particular alternate assessment selected is appropriate for the child; and - (7) The projected date for the beginning of the services and modifications described in paragraph (a)(4) of this section, and the anticipated frequency, location, and duration of those